cheapmovies/cheapmovies/README.md

 - CheapMovies.Store: A simple key-value data store solution that uses sqlite.
 May be replaced by a more performant service like Redis.
 - CheapMovies.Tests: xUnit tests
 - CheapMovies.Web: Contains the SPA, built with Angular.
 It also sets up the server that hosts the API and services.
+  - The SPA does not have logic.
+It simply presents data retrieved from the API asynchronously, plus simple features like sorting (movies and prices).

 ## Configuration